Annabelle (film): Box office

 Annabelle grossed $84.3 million in North America and $172.8 million in other territories, for a worldwide total of $257 million, against a production budget of $6.5 million.
-In the United States and Canada, Annabelle is the fourteenth highest-grossing horror/supernatural film.

 Early tracking projected Annabelle would gross around $25–27 million in its opening weekend.
 However, estimates declined shortly after to a range between $20–22 million.
 Annabelle was released on October 3, 2014, in 3,185 theatres in North America.
 It topped the box office in its opening day earning $15.4 million (including its $2.1 million midnight previews).
 In its traditional three-day opening the film debuted at #2 at the box office with $37.1 million, at an average of $11,659 per theater from 3,185 theaters after a neck-and-neck competition against Gone Girl that earned $37.5 million.
 The two releases were separated by $378,854.
-Its opening weekend gross is the eleventh highest in October and the biggest for a horror genre film of 2014, surpassing The Purge: Anarchy's $28.9 million opening.
-Dan Fellman, president of domestic distribution at Warner Bros., said about the opening box office performance, "we had a wonderful campaign for the film and a good date"; she added "being a spinoff of The Conjuring set it up really well and we just hit the right note."
+Its opening weekend gross is the 11th highest in October and the biggest for a horror genre film of 2014, surpassing The Purge: Anarchy's $28.9 million opening.
+Dan Fellman, president of domestic distribution at Warner Bros., said about the opening box-office performance, "we had a wonderful campaign for the film and a good date"; she added "being a spinoff of The Conjuring set it up really well and we just hit the right note."
 It is the second time that an October weekend has produced two $30 million or more debuts; the first was in 2008: High School Musical 3 ($42 million) and Saw V ($31 million).
 To Rentrak, the opening weekend crowd was evenly split between females with 51% and under 25 years with 54%.
-The film's theatrical run ended on December 18, 2014, and it earned a total of $84 million, becoming the thirty-fifth highest-grossing movie of 2014 in the US.
+The film's theatrical run ended on December 18, 2014, and it earned a total of $84 million, becoming the 35th-highest-grossing movie of 2014 in the US.